Mayukh-Tilak/network_packet_routing/README.md

 - 📈 *Scalable* – can handle millions of packets simultaneously

 ### Steps Involved:
-1. *Initialization*: Represent network as a graph (routers = nodes, links = edges weighted by latency)
+1. **Initialization**: Represent network as a graph (routers = nodes, links = edges weighted by latency)
-2. *Local Best Choice: At each router, choose neighbor with **least latency* and *least congestion*
+2. **Local Best Choice**: At each router, choose neighbor with *least latency* and *least congestion*
-3. *Move and Repeat*: Move the packet to selected router, repeat until destination
+3. **Move and Repeat**: Move the packet to selected router, repeat until destination
-4. *Real-Time Adaptation*: Continuously update link weights based on congestion and adjust routing dynamically
+4. **Real-Time Adaptation**: Continuously update link weights based on congestion and adjust routing dynamically

 ---